HasanJaved-Developer/ConsistentAuthZ/README.md

 It runs as a **single-node, modular application**, but follows a **distributed-ready design** with clear service boundaries and optional RabbitMQ support for future event-driven scaling.

 **Key Idea:**
-UI and API must always agree on what the user can do — authorization should be a system capability, not scattered checks.
+Keep UI and API aligned — centralize authorization to avoid scattered permission checks.

+**Demo Admin Account:**
+allan / allan — useful for testing permissions in multiple browsers with shared cache.

 ---